-Using those three main operations is possible to defined other composite operations like for example exclusive or (xor) denoted as , which is true if and only if its arguments differ (that is one is true, the other is false).
+By using these three main operations, it is possible to define other composite operations like, for example, exclusive or (xor) denoted as , which is true if and only if its arguments differ (that is, one is true and the other is false).
 Logic expressions can be composed of a combination of logic variables and operations.
-More notably, logic sentences that can be expressed in classical propositional calculus (that deals with propositions that can be true or false, and relations between propositions) have an equivalent expression in Boolean algebra.
+More notably, logic sentences that can be expressed in classical propositional calculus (which deals with propositions that can be true or false, and relations between propositions) have an equivalent expression in Boolean algebra.

-The Boolean algebra was to become instrumental in the design of digital electronic circuitry.
-In fact, in 1937, Claude Shannon wrote his master's thesis at MIT that developed Boolean algebra and binary arithmetic using electronic relays and switches for the first time in history.
-Entitled “A Symbolic Analysis of Relay and Switching Circuits” [8], Shannon's thesis essentially originated practical digital circuit design.
-In his thesis Shannon figured out that electrical circuits can execute the logical operations of Boolean algebra through an arrangement of on-off switches.
+Boolean algebra became instrumental in the design of digital electronic circuitry.
+In 1937, Claude Shannon wrote his master's thesis at MIT that developed Boolean algebra and binary arithmetic using electronic relays and switches for the first time in history.
+Entitled “A symbolic analysis of relay and switching circuits,” Shannon's [1938] thesis essentially originated practical digital circuit design.
+In his thesis, Shannon figured out that electrical circuits can execute the logical operations of Boolean algebra through an arrangement of on–off switches.
 For example, to perform an or function, two switches could be in parallel so that electricity would flow if either of them was on.
-To perform an and function, the switches can be put in sequence, so that both had to be on for electricity to flow.
+To perform an and function, the switches can be put in sequence so that both had to be on for electricity to flow.
 According to the Shannon approach, a circuit containing a lot of relays and logic gates can perform, step by step, a sequence of logical operations that compose an algorithm.
 The method proposed by Shannon became the basic principle underlying digital computers.

-2.4 Programs and software
+2.4 Programs and Software

-With the development of stored-program computers the concept of instruction set has been introduced.
-An instruction set is a collection of basic operations that are used as commands for the central processing unit (CPU) of a computer.
+With the development of stored-program computers, the concept of instruction set was introduced.
+An instruction set is a collection of basic operations that are used as commands for the CPU of a computer.
 The set of instructions provided by a hardware architecture are used to code and run algorithms as software programs on a given processor.
 Each instruction is used to tell the CPU to perform an operation.
 Some instructions are simple read, write, load, and move commands that manage data access and movement between different hardware elements.
-Other instructions are, for example, add, multiply, subtract and divide, to ask the CPU to execute arithmetic operations on data (the operands).
+Other instructions, for example, add, multiply, subtract, and divide, ask the CPU to execute arithmetic operations on data (the operands).
 The instructions are made up of a specific number of bits.
-For example, CPU’s instructions might be coded in 16 bits, where the first 8 bits make up the operation code that tells the computer what operation to execute.
-The additional 8 bits are used for the operand(s), which tells the computer the data that should be used by the operation.
+For example, a CPU’s instructions might be coded in 16 bits, where the first 8 bits make up the operation code that tells the computer what operation to execute.
+The next 8 bits are used for the operand(s), which tells the computer the data that should be used by the operation.
 According to this approach, a sequence of instructions defines a software program that in digital computers implements an algorithm.